kylemichaelreaves/rails-pg-app/README.md

 # README

-## creating a Rails app for Postgres
+## creating a Rails app for Postgres…with React…and TypeScript

 - `rails new [application name] -d postgresql`
 You could also set up react with a flag: